onera/Cassiopee/Transform/doc2/source/Transform.rst

 .. py:function:: Transform.deformMesh(a, surfDelta, beta=4.,type='nearest')

+    ..
+A1.O0.D0

     Deform a mesh defined by a given surface or a set of surfaces for which a deformation is defined at nodes as a vector field 'dx,dy,dz'.
     The surface surfDelta does not necessary match with a border of the meshes.
     Beta enables to extend the deformation region as multiplication factor of local deformation.

     Exists also as an in-place version (_deformMesh) which modifies a and returns None.

-    :param a:  initial surface mesh, containing the vector fields
+    :param a: input surface mesh, containing the vector fields
-    :type  a:  [array or list of arrays] or [zone or list of zones]
+    :type  a: [array, list of arrays] or [zone, list of zones]
     :param surfDelta: surface on which the deformation is defined
-    :type surfDelta: [array or list of arrays] or [zone or list of zones]
+    :type surfDelta: [array,list of arrays] or [zone,list of zones]
     :return: deformed mesh
-    :rtype: same as a
+    :rtype: identical to input

     *Example of use:*

-    * `Deform a mesh (array) <Examples/Initiator/deformMesh.py>`_:
+    * `Deform a mesh (array) <Examples/Transform/deformMesh.py>`_:

     .. literalinclude:: ../build/Examples/Transform/deformMesh.py